Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 1. What Is the Doppelbett Method?

 The Doppelbett Method refers to a sleeping arrangement where couples use two separate mattresses on the same or separate bed frames.
-This approach is popular in Germany, Austria, and Scandinavian countries, where it is considered a practical way to ensure a restful night’s sleep for both partners.
+It is popular in Germany, Austria, and Scandinavian countries because it helps both partners sleep better without compromising comfort.

 How It Works: